hharryyf/gdl2qbf/new_game/README.md

 ```

-In this framework, G -> Ext(G) was done by Thielscher in the single-player game paper, QASP(G) -> QBF was done by Fandinno et al. in their qasp2qbf tool https://github.com/potassco/qasp2qbf
+In this framework, G -> Ext(G) was done by Thielscher in the single-player game paper (check the referenced tool SinglePlayer, and run the eclipse prolog file EXTTranslator.ecl), QASP(G) -> QBF was done by Fandinno et al. in their qasp2qbf tool https://github.com/potassco/qasp2qbf

+More specifically, EXTTranslator.ecl can convert a GDL decription in KIF format without the "or" operator to Ext(G).
+For simplicity, the author didn't handle the "or" operator automatically, although it can be done automatically.
+Check the difference between GameDescriptions/tic-tac-toe.gdl and Translations/tic-tac-toe.asp to see how the tool works.

 Our contributions are: